valor4labor/single-file-agents/README.md

 # Single File Agents (SFA)
-> Premise: What if we could pack single purpose, powerful AI Agents into a single python file?
+> Premise: #1: What if we could pack single purpose, powerful AI Agents into a single python file?
+>
+> Premise: #2: What's the best structural pattern for building Agents improve in capability as compute and intelligence increases?

 ## What is this?

 A collection of powerful single-file agents built on top of [uv](https://github.com/astral/uv) - the modern Python package installer and resolver.

 These agents aim to do one thing and one thing only.
 They demonstrate precise prompt engineering and GenAI patterns for practical tasks many of which I share on the [IndyDevDan YouTube channel](https://www.youtube.com/@indydevdan).

+This repo contains a few agents built across the big 3 GenAI providers (Gemini, OpenAI, Anthropic).

 ## Features